20 Aug

 VAT on Education

-VAT can get complicated and needs to be treated in different ways depending on the industry and the specific regulations around it.
-In this guide, we will answer all the questions you might have in terms of VAT in the education industry.
-For instance, are educational institutions vat exempt?
-Is training VAT exempt?
-What are the VAT treatments in the UK’s education industry?
+Businesses usually hire specialist Accountants for their VAT matters as VAT can get complicated and requires to be treated in different ways depending on the industry and the specific regulations around it.
+In this guide, our team of London Accountants did an amazing job in helping me research and find answers to all the various questions you might have in terms of, VAT in the education industry.

 VAT in the Education Industry